 |United Kingdom||H, J, M, T, V, X or Z|

-Not only will there be two guaranteed UK Millionaire Maker prizes in every EuroMillions draw, the special Mega Friday game introduced in the UK in October 2014 will become Mega Week.
+Not only are there now two guaranteed UK Millionaire Maker prizes in every EuroMillions draw, the special Mega Friday game introduced in the UK in October 2014 has become Mega Week.
 That means even more opportunities to become a millionaire and receive incredible accompanying prizes!

-A new Ireland Only Raffle offering ten guaranteed prizes of €5,000 in every EuroMillions draw will be introduced for Irish players.
+A new Ireland Only Raffle offering ten guaranteed prizes of €5,000 in every EuroMillions draw was introduced for Irish players.

-Ticket holders will have the chance to add the ‘Etoile+’ (Star+) game to their ticket for an extra €1, giving them the chance to win a prize if they match a Lucky Star but none of the main numbers.
+Ticket holders now have the chance to add the ‘Etoile+’ (Star+) game to their ticket for an extra €1, giving them the chance to win a prize if they match a Lucky Star but none of the main numbers.

-A weekly raffle called ‘El Millón’ (The Million) will be introduced for Friday EuroMillions draws, offering Spanish players the chance to win €1 million.
-Tickets purchased for both Tuesday and Friday draws will be entered into the supplementary game.
+A weekly raffle called ‘El Millón’ (The Million) was introduced for Friday EuroMillions draws, offering Spanish players the chance to win €1 million.
+Tickets purchased for both Tuesday and Friday draws are entered into the supplementary game.

 Portuguese EuroMillions players now participate in a weekly raffle called ‘M1lhão’ (The Million).
 The draw will take place alongside Friday EuroMillions draws, offering players the chance to win €1 million.
 Tickets purchased for both Tuesday and Friday draws are entered into the supplementary game.

-Belgian EuroMillions players will get to take part in ‘My Bonus’, which will guarantee that 600 tickets will each win €500 every week.
-The supplementary game will also guarantee that one Belgian winner of €1 million will be created in every European Millionaire Maker draw if no Belgian tickets are selected in the raffle game itself.
+Belgian EuroMillions players get to take part in ‘My Bonus’, which guarantees that 600 tickets will each win €500 every week.
+The supplementary game also guarantees that one Belgian winner of €1 million will be created in every European Millionaire Maker draw if no Belgian tickets are selected in the raffle game itself.

 Swiss EuroMillions players will have their five main EuroMillions numbers entered into a ‘2.
 Chance’ (Second chance) draw giving them the chance to win up to CHF150,000.

 Changes to Ticket Prices

-To facilitate these new changes, the price of a single ticket entry into EuroMillions will increase:
+To facilitate these new changes, the price of a single ticket entry into EuroMillions increased: